Last updated on July 1, 2026

 Thereโ€™s a subtheme of green cards that will benefit you by playing creatures that have power 4 or greater.
 You can take advantage of the big beefy creatures by drawing cards with Garruk's Uprising and Kiora, Behemoth Beckoner.

 Greenโ€™s many fight and punch spells are another excellent way to exploit its big creatures.
-Cards like Hard-Hitting Question and Prey Upon provide cheap interaction, even if itโ€™s more restrictive than other colorsโ€™ choices.
-And it works well with deathtouch creatures!
+Cards like Hard-Hitting Question and Epic Fight provide cheap interaction, even if itโ€™s more restrictive than other colorsโ€™ choices.
+And they work well with deathtouch creatures!

 When building EDH decks, I appreciate the many Lay of the Land variants that exist; while the OGโ€™s pretty dorky, spells like Bushwhack, Analyze the Pollen, and Traverse the Ulvenwald each help you find lands early in the game while helping find or utilize creatures in the late game.